‘Deadpool’ Writers Talk Sequel Plans And Trying To Fit In A Wolverine Crossover

-Ryan Reynolds has been on a one man quest recently to fold Hugh Jackman’s Wolverine into the Deadpool universe, repeatedly suggesting that the mutants need to have their very own crossover film.
+Ryan Reynolds has been on a one-man quest recently to fold Hugh Jackman’s Wolverine into the Deadpool universe, repeatedly suggesting that the mutants need to have their very own crossover film.
 Hugh Jackman isn’t quite as convinced that it will work, while Deadpool’s writers have now admitted that a potential Wolverine and Deadpool film would cause them to rethink their current sequel plans.

 First things first, though, both Rhett Reese and Paul Wernick made it clear to The Playlist that they couldn’t quite believe that they were even discussing the possibility of a Deadpool and Wolverine film.
 Paul Wernick noted that the popularity of Deadpool has come a long way since he made his debut on the big-screen in X-Men Origins: Wolverine, while admitting that the chance to pair together Deadpool and Wolverine on the big-screen would be too good to turn down.

-But while Paul Wernick and Rhett Reese would love the chance to work on a Deadpool and Wolverine film, they also admited that if Hugh Jackman did agree to it the sequels that are currently in the pipeline would have to be moved around.
+But while Paul Wernick and Rhett Reese would love the chance to work on a Deadpool and Wolverine film, they also admitted that if Hugh Jackman did agree to it, the sequels that are currently in the pipeline would have to be moved around.

 Currently, the plan is to follow up the impending release of Deadpool 2 with an X-Force film and then Deadpool 3.
 Since these films all include various members of the X-Men teaming up, Rhett Reese acknowledged that the Deadpool universe probably doesn’t have room for another “team-up movie.”

-Rhett Reese made it clear, though, that no-one working within this universe is doing so under the assumption that a Deadpool and Wolverine film is actually going to happen, and they’re proceeding with their usual plan for the time being.
+Rhett Reese made it clear, though, that no one working within this universe is doing so under the assumption that a Deadpool and Wolverine film is actually going to happen, and they’re proceeding with their usual plan for the time being.
 However, they’re very much aware that fan demand, and the potential success of Logan, could lead to Hugh Jackman changing his mind and Wolverine joining the franchise.

 However, Ryan Reynolds has been more than open about the creative differences and arguments that he had with its director Tim Miller during the shoot.
-Ultimately these boiled over into the very early pre-production for Deadpool 2.
+Ultimately, these boiled over into the very early pre-production for Deadpool 2.
 So much so that Tim Miller made the decision to depart the franchise, and he was replaced by John Wick’s co-director David Leitch shortly after.

 [Featured Image by 20th Century Fox]